• Free shipping from 90€

 We'll help you anytime, via Phone or Live-Chat (Mo-Fr 09-18, Sa until 16 Uhr), via WhatsApp or directly via our Contact Form.

-How do I choose the right colour for the kitchen?
+How do I choose the right colour for my kitchen?

 What colour suits my kitchen?

-If your kitchen is rather small, a warm white, such as White with Melting, can fit well.
-The beauty is that you can combine it with almost any wall paint.
-For a sophisticated look, paint the walls Brown with Nougat.
+If your kitchen is rather small, a warm white, such as White with Melting, can be a good choice.
+The nice thing is that you can combine it with almost any wall paint.
+For a sophisticated look, paint the walls in Brown with Nougat.

-Green is also appetising and fresh - for a more subtle style, use Grey with Green on the fronts.
-If you like it more powerful and intense, Green with Apple is a good choice.
-Then add White with Sun to the kitchen wall and your kitchen becomes an oasis for the whole family.
+Green also looks appetising and fresh - for a subtle style, you can use Grey with Green on the fronts.
+If you prefer a more powerful and intense colour, Green with Apple is a good choice.
+Then add White with Sun to the kitchen wall and your kitchen will become an oasis for the whole family.

-With a dark kitchen, you're right on trend at the moment.
-Admittedly, Black with Velvet takes a bit of courage, but the wow effect is guaranteed!
+With a dark kitchen, you're bang on trend right now.
+Admittedly, Black with Velvet requires a little courage, but you're sure to get the wow effect!
 You can add a creamy white, such as White with Vanilla, or another pastel colour shade to the wall.

-If you can't quite decide on a colour or are unsure what suits your style best, simply contact our free colour consultancy!
+If you can't decide on a colour or are unsure what suits your style best, simply get in touch with our free colour consultancy!

 Frequently asked questions about painting the kitchen